deepaksingh100/interview-prep/README.md

 # interview-prep

-Things that I prepared for an interview
+Things that I prepared for interviews.